Relative vanishing theorems for $\mathbf{Q}$-schemes: Limits and local cohomology

-over the inverse system of blowups $X_\sI \to X$ along $\sI \in \AId_X$.
-Since this inverse system satisfies the conditions in Assumptions \ref{assum:fornicelimits}, the underlying topological space of $\ZR(X)$ is spectral, and the underlying continuous maps of the projection morphisms $\ZR(X) \to X_\sI$ are quasi-compact. \end{definition} \begin{remark} In \cite[\S3.2]{Tem10}, Temkin defines the Zariski--Riemann space for integral schemes using all proper birational morphisms $X' \to X$.
-If $X$ is quasi-compact and quasi-separated, then the limit over such an inverse system coincides with $\ZR(X)$ since all proper birational morphisms can be dominated by a blowup along an ideal sheaf in $\AId_X$ by \cite[Pt.\ I, Cor.\ 5.7.12]{RG71} (see also \cite[Thm.\ 2.11]{Con07}).
-We have chosen our definition to ensure that our inverse system is indexed by a directed set, instead of a directed category. \end{remark}
+over the inverse system of blowups $X_\sI \to X$ along $\sI \in \AId_X$ in the category of locally ringed spaces.
+By Remark \ref{rem:qcqsspectral} and \cite[Theorem 7]{Hoc69}, the underlying topological space of $\ZR(X)$ is spectral, and the underlying continuous maps of the projection morphisms $\ZR(X) \to X_\sI$ are quasi-compact. \end{definition} We note that the formation of Zariski--Riemann spaces commutes with base change by quasi-compact separated \'etale morphisms by \cite[\href{https://stacks.math.columbia.edu/tag/087B}{Tag 087B}]{stacks-project}. \begin{remark} In \cite[\S3.2]{Tem10}, Temkin defines the Zariski--Riemann space for integral schemes using all proper birational morphisms $X' \to X$.
+If $X$ is quasi-compact and quasi-separated, then the limit over such an inverse system coincides with $\ZR(X)$ since all proper birational morphisms can be dominated by a blowup along an ideal sheaf in $\AId_X$ by \cite[Premi\`ere partie, Corollaire 5.7.12]{RG71} (see also \cite[Theorem 2.11]{Con07}).
+We have chosen our definition to ensure that our inverse system is indexed by a directed set instead of a directed category. \end{remark}